ozempiic/antivm/README.md

 ## Overview

-This program detects virtual machine environments by checking for specific files and file patterns commonly associated with virtualization technologies.
-If any of these files or patterns are found, the program terminates with an error message indicating that it cannot run in a virtual machine environment.
+This program detects virtual machine environments by checking for specific files and file patterns commonly associated with virtual machines.
+If any of these files or patterns are found, the program terminates with an error message indicating that it cannot run in a virtual machine.

 ## how it works